qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > As organizations get larger, there seems to be a tendency to use the heavy-weight Type 1 decision-making process on most decisions, including many Type 2 decisions.
 The end result of this is slowness, unthoughtful risk aversion, failure to experiment sufficiently, and consequently diminished invention.
 >
 > \- Jeff Bezos

+> Forgive yourself for not knowing earlier what only time could teach.

 **The more non-trivial things you do, the more mistakes you will make**.
 No one can make no mistake when doing non-trivial things.
 However, **company KPIs often have large weight on punishing mistakes** (loss aversion).
 This cause veteran employees learn to be overly conservative, resulting in lower competitiveness of the whole company.